ginow/react-codevolution/README.md

 Pure Components:

-- Implements shouldComponentUpdate by shallow comparison on props and state of component
+- Implements `shouldComponentUpdate` by shallow comparison on props and state of component
 - So prevents unnecessary re-rendering

 Note: Shallow comparison eg.

 ```
-varA=varB //is true if both have same value and are of same type
+varA==varB //is true if both have same value and are of same type
-objA=objB //is true if both reference the exact same object
+objA==objB //is true if both reference the exact same object
 ```